horaceyoung/byte-otter-homes/content/about/index.zh-tw.md

 This blog is a practice of [POSSE](https://indieweb.org/POSSE) (Publish (on your) Own Site, Syndicate Elsewhere) inspired by this [post](https://thewebisfucked.com/).
 There is absolutely no tracking on this site.

 This blog has a language switcher and you can view contents in other languages on the bottom left.

-If you like RSS, you can subscribe via this [link](https://byte.otter.homes/index.xml)

 That's it!
 I hope you enjoy reading this blog.